-- Attendance at a Trinitas Nursing Information Session. - A minimum cumulative score of 50 on the TEAS nursing admission examination. - Successful completion of MAT 017 and ENG 097 or placement into College level courses. - Cumulative GPA of 2.5 or higher (High school GPA within one year of graduation or Union County College GPA). - Successful completion or current registration in the NURE 130 co-requisite courses (Note: all science courses require a minimum grade of C).
+- Attendance at a Trinitas Nursing Information Session. - A minimum cumulative score of 55% on the ATI TEAS Admission. - Successful completion of MAT017 and ENG097 or placement into College level courses. - Cumulative GPA of 2.5 or higher (High school GPA within one year of graduation or Union County College GPA). - Successful completion or current registration in the NURE 130 corequisite courses (Note: all science courses require a minimum grade of C). - The quality points used in acceptance into the program are derived only from UCC courses that are part of the required Trinitas School of Nursing curriculum.

-Admission to NURE 211/212

-(LPN to RN Track)
+Admission to NURE 211/212 (LPN to RN Track)